gpoppino/hc/README.md

 Introduction
 ============

-Healthcheck is a script written in korn shell, awk and sed with the purpose of testing different aspects of an Unix operating system and returning a status code of success or failure for each one of these tests.
+Healthcheck is a script written in bourne shell, awk and sed with the purpose of testing different aspects of an Unix operating system and returning a status code of success or failure for each one of these tests.
 This is useful to quickly check for availability of services, file systems capacity thresholds,